 Call an attorney as soon as you are able.
 The sooner we get involved, the more we can do to help.

-Atlanta Traumatic Brain Injury
+Types of Brain Injuries Handled in Atlanta Traumatic Brain Injury Cases

 Traumatic brain injuries cover a wide range of injuries.
 According to The Shepherd Center, a brain injury can be categorized into four groups:

-Traumatic Brain Injury: injury caused by external force such as a fall, car accident, or sports-related injury
+Traumatic Brain Injury: injury caused by external force, such as a fall, car accident, or sports-related injury

 Non-traumatic Brain Injury: An injury caused by internal factors such as infection, strokes, or tumors